cscart/docs/en/developer_guide/core/coding_standards/php.rst

   ?>

 --------------------------------------
-Comments on frequently used parameters
+Comments on Frequently Used Parameters
 --------------------------------------

 These are approved comments to describe variables in the code.
 Use these comments when defining a hook where it seems appropriate::